clcollins/working-with-kubernetes-secrets-and-configmaps/README.md

 ### View the newly created Secret

-Now that the secret is created, you can use `kubectl describe` to see it.
+Now that the secret is created, use `kubectl describe` to see it.

 ```
 $ kubectl describe secret mariadb-root-password